 No, this isn’t a big surprise “I’m moving!” post.
 I’m really content with living in Glasgow, and the fact that I’m halfway through my law degree kinda means I’m tied down here too!
-However, moving somewhere new is scary and I have moved quite a few times in the last 19 years.
+However, moving somewhere new is scary and I have moved a lot.
+3 countries, 7 schools and over 10 houses to be exact.

 My most recent move was in June, moving into my first flat.
-However I’ve also moved to the Czech Republic, Texas and Aberdeen, so I feel like I’m pretty clued up on the hassle (and excitement) that is moving whether it’s big or small.
+However I’ve also lived in the Czech Republic and Texas, so I feel like I’m pretty clued up on the hassle (and excitement) that is moving whether it’s big or small.

 Whether you’re moving across the world, across the country or just a few miles away… Here is what I’ve learned about moving somewhere new.